koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/terminology.md

 Please see [Write Ahead Log](write-ahead-log.md) section for more details on the topic.

-### MoveSegmentZeroForward
+### Move Mutable Segment Forward
-It is the atomic operation of moving the mutable segment (SegmentZero) into the read-only segments layer and creating a new and empty mutable segment.
+It is the atomic operation of moving the mutable segment into the read-only segments layer and creating a new and empty mutable segment.

 ### Merge Operation (Compaction)
 ZoneTree can keep all data in memory through Mutable Segment and Readonly Segments.